World Literature Wednesdays

 - 'City in conversation’ pieces where writers and creatives from different cities interact/respond to one another – a metaphorical chain between our creative cities, showing how we are linked together during this time (and outside of it)

 A full list of of the Cities of Literature across the globe can be found on the UNESCO website.

 The Literary Loop

-World Literature Wednesdays is part of our Literary Loop, a programme of work to keep you connected to Edinburgh’s literary life during Covid-19, and whilst Scotland is in lockdown.
+World Literature Wednesdays was part of our Literary Loop, a programme of work to keep you connected to Edinburgh’s literary life during Covid-19, and whilst Scotland is in lockdown.

-- Edinburgh Literary Events Calendar: we will regularly be updating our online Edinburgh Literary Calendar
+- Edinburgh Literary Events Calendar: where we regularly updated our online Edinburgh Literary Calendar

-- Edinburgh Spotlight: we will regularly be showcasing the amazing people and organisations in Edinburgh who make us a UNESCO City of Literature (to come)
+- Edinburgh Spotlight: where we regularly showcased the amazing people and organisations in Edinburgh who make us a UNESCO City of Literature (to come)

 For any enquiries or further information regarding the closure of literary businesses and organisations in the city, to the promotion of online events and activities, and our City of Literature network, please contact email@example.com.
 You can follow us at @EdinCityofLit on Facebook, Twitter, and Instagram.

 In the meantime, Creative Scotland has some useful links for artists, practitioners and organisations – including key funding and financial support information - on their website.